 It requires a second deposit

-Puts your current home at indirect risk (e.g. you may have to sell in order to afford repayments on the second mortgage)
+It puts your current home at indirect risk - for example, you may have to sell it to afford the repayments on the second mortgage

-Since the Mortgage Market Review (MMR) was introduced in 2014, banks have carried out stricter checks on new mortgage applications.
+Since the Mortgage Market Review (MMR) in 2014, banks have carried out stricter checks on new mortgage applications.

-Even if you plan to cut back on a few things, banks will make the assessment based on how you currently live and over the last few months.
+Even if you plan to cut back on a few things, lenders will make the assessment based on how you currently live and look back over the last few months.

-Tips for applying for getting a second mortgage:
+Tips for applying for a second home mortgage:

-Reduce your spending and cut back on subscriptions and other bills well before applying (ideally three months at least)
+Reduce your spending and cut back on subscriptions and other bills well before applying (three months at least)

-Compare mortgages across the market to find the best deal for you.
+Compare mortgages across the whole market to find the best deal for you.
 A mortgage broker can help you do this

 Consider trying to repay your first mortgage early